 This first-of-its-kind impact investment fund aims to provide loans to more than 1,500 TheDream.US scholarship recipients to help them achieve economic and social mobility.
 Dreamers who receive financial aid through the fund can access loans with interest rates on par with those available to American citizens via the federal government’s Direct PLUS loan program.
 With professional degrees in fields such as business, education, medicine, and law, graduates can land well-paying jobs in fields desperate for new talent and diverse perspectives.

-The student experience drives this graduate loan program, which provides educational support, ensuring Dreamers attending graduate degree programs only take on manageable debt to achieve their career aspirations.
+Student wellbeing is our top priority.
+The program is therefore designed to ensure that Dreamers attending graduate degree programs only take on manageable debt to achieve their career aspirations.

 How it Works

 Dream.US scholars apply for a loan.
 Throughout the process, they receive financial education and support.
 Over time, as more students graduate and repay, they build track records of repayment that help attract more low-cost capital to finance more loans for future students.

 “TheDream.US provides the resources and necessities for someone like myself to truly achieve their dreams.
 Thanks to the scholarship and loan program, I was able to obtain my bachelor’s in biomedical science and attend medical school at the University of North Texas Health Science Center’s College of Osteopathic Medicine.” – Homero Coss